profilepress/profilepress-readmes/readme.txt

 See the website for more info http://profilepress.net

 == Changelog ==

+= 1.5 =
+* Fixed: multiple instance of reCAPCHA resource link in header
+* Added: PANTHEON hosting session support.
+* Added: Ability to redirect users to the page they were before they logged in
+* New filters: pp_extras_page_top and pp_extras_page_bottom
+* Removed: obnoxious license expired admin notice
+* Updated: TGM activation class
+* Added: new front-end profile called Monochrome
+* Improved plugin translation and internalization

 = 1.4.2 =
 * Hot Fix: missing argument in auto login function call